-The water eye wash fountains in the science labs are directly connected to the Fire Department, as students and teachers realized on Monday.
+The water eye wash fountains in the science labs are directly connected to the Fire Department, as students and teachers realized essay writing services on Monday.

 Vice Principal Stephanie Doucette put it best during a 6th grade assembly, “We’re going to live the dream at the new Marshall Middle School.”